NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 > While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”

 In this verse the Holy Spirit speaks, refers to himself, and makes commands according to his own decisions.
 It shows he has a sense of self, the ability to make decisions, a will, and the ability to communicate his will.
 These are all abilities only persons have.
 He is also speaking with the authority of God.

+## Acts 17: 31

+> because he has fixed a day on which **he will judge the world in righteousness by a man whom he has appointed**; and of this he has given assurance to all by raising him from the dead.”

+Paul is explaining that God will **judge the world in righteousness** by Jesus coming as the judge.
+Psalms 9:8;96:13 and 98:9 sows us that the one who will come and **judge the world in righteousness** is Jehovah.
+This equates Jesus with Jehovah.

 ## Acts 20: 28